ubleipzig/marcx/README.md

         field = pymarc.Field('852', [' ',' '], subfields = ['a', 'DE-15'])
         record.add_field(field)

-        # w/ SlimRecord, [' ',' '] are the default indicators
+        # w/ FatRecord, [' ',' '] are the default indicators
         record.add('852', a='DE-15')

 * Adding multiple subfields to a non-control field at once: